 Travel to Bangladesh is one of the last opportunities in South East Asia to experience travel with a true sense of adventure: Heading off the beaten track and into a country that does not have an established tourism infrastructure, especially not for foreign tourists.
 Bangladesh travel is still, in many ways, a journey into the lesser known.

 Bangladesh Travel: Know Before you Go.

-My time in Bangladesh in December 2017 was a whirlwind and full of surprises (both good and occasionally uncomfortable).
+My time in Bangladesh was a whirlwind and full of surprises (both good and occasionally uncomfortable).
 It was all the more full of surprises because of the lack of information available online about travel in Bangladesh – many Bangladesh travel blogs were written several years ago, pre 2015 when already low international tourist numbers decreased.
 And of course, Bangladesh is a country which (sadly) not many foreign travellers make it to…Yet.

 So with that in mind, these I’ve put together these Bangladesh travel tips to help you determine if travel in Bangladesh is for you, and information to help you plan your trip to Bangladesh!

 Is Travel in Bangladesh for You?

 Bangladesh is without doubt one of Asia’s undiscovered gems, but unfortunately (mostly due to a mixture of political instability and natural disasters), Bangladesh has gathered not the best reputation internationally.
 Bangladesh has yet to experience much tourism and is mostly un-touristed: a foreign face will excite a lot of attention and interest, almost always of a friendly and kindly nature.
 “Excuse me mam, your country?” were probably the words I heard spoken most to me on my trip.